hyphaene-npm/redux-friends/README.md

 export const { store, persistor, history } = createStore(rootReducer, middlewares = [], isReactNative = false);
 ```
+( note that middlewares and isReactNative are optionnal args which default values are indicated above )

 For now, redux-persist, redux-thunk are injected in any case, but you can still use only the store object from the function call.